tylerjmorg/dos/SECURITY.md

 ## Reporting a Vulnerability

-If you happen to find such vulnerabilities, please add them to the issues tab in the repo or contact me at DOS@tylermorgan.co.
+If you happen to find such vulnerabilities, please add them to the issues tab in the repo or contact me at https://tylermorgan.org/contact.

 Responses to security vulnerabilities will vary between 1-5 business days depending on the severity of the vulnerability.
 Fixes will be pushed out about 1-3 weeks from the report being acknowledged.